Plectranthus verticillatus: Distribution

 Plectranthus verticillatus is native to southern Africa where it occurs in the Cape Provinces, KwaZulu-Natal, Eswatini, the Northern Provinces and southern Mozambique.
 It is found naturalized in El Salvador, Honduras, the Leeward Islands, the Venezuela Antilles, the Windward Islands, Venezuela, Puerto Rico, Hawaii as well as south-east Queensland and coastal areas of New South Wales in Australia.

 Use as ornamental plant

 Plectranthus verticillatus is a robust plant doing well in indirect sunlight, mostly cultivated as hanging houseplant.
 In frost-free areas, it is also found as groundcover in gardens or sprouting down walls.
+It can tolerate milder frosts if it is grown under a canopy of trees and shrubs.
+Since it is a tender perennial, it is hardy to USDA zones 10-11.
+In cooler climates, it is grown as an indoor houseplant or as an annual.

 It likes to stay moist and it also responds well to pruning.
 It can easily be rooted with cuttings and its vulnerability is low; but a weak plant can be infested with spider mites.

+US White House

-A notable specimen of Plectranthus verticillatus can be found above the mantel in the President of the United States' Oval Office.
-It was a gift to President John F. Kennedy in 1961, and can be seen in photographs taken in the office during every administration since.
-Interns, aides, and other white house workers are often granted clippings of the famous plant which they grow and further distribute to friends and family.
+A notable specimen of Plectranthus verticillatus was long to be found above the mantel in the President of the United States' Oval Office.
+Though a popular story attributes its origins as a gift to President John F. Kennedy in 1961, the exact origins are unknown.
+It had been photographed in every administration since its appearance until it was removed by Donald Trump in 2025 and replaced with a series of gold objects.
+Interns, aides, and other White House workers are often granted clippings of the famous plant which they grow and further distribute to friends and family.